tajpol/tpbsolutions/README.md

 This code is provided for viewing purposes only.
 You may not use, copy, modify, distribute, or create derivative works from this code for any personal or commercial purposes without explicit written permission from the copyright holder.

-For inquiries regarding usage permissions, please contact: tajpollard@protonmail.com
+For inquiries regarding usage permissions, please contact: amprodinc@proton.me